-The levy zone includes 39 out of 77 local government areas in Queensland, which covers around 90% of Queensland’s population and is where the majority of waste is generated and disposed.
-The levy applies to the location of disposal not generation.
-You can Google ‘levy zone map’ to find a link to the map of levy zones on the QLD Government’s website.
+The levy zone covers 39 out of 77 local government areas in Queensland, which is where most of the waste is generated and disposed of.
+The levy applies to the location of disposal, not generation.
+You can find a map of the levy zones on the QLD Government’s website.

 - Waste resulting from a declared natural disaster such as a cyclone, bushfire or flood;